plutarc

 Contract Types

-When trading derivatives, you also choose a contract type that determines how margin and P&L are calculated:
+When trading derivatives, you also choose a contract typethat determines how margin and P&L are calculated:

-Linear (USDT-margined)
+Linear (stablecoin-settled)

-Inverse (BTC-margined)
+Inverse (coin-settled)

-If you're unsure which to use, start with linear contracts — they're more straightforward and the P&L is easier to track.
+If you're unsure which to use, start with linear contracts— they're more straightforward and the P&L is easier to track.

 Troubleshooting Connection Issues